finale-lua/lua-scripts/docs/rgp-lua/rgp-lua-classbrowser.md

 The Class Browser is included as `rgpluaclassbrowser.lua` in the zip archive of RGP Lua Utilities available on the [download page](https://robertgpatterson.com/-fininfo/-rgplua/rgplua.html) for RGP Lua.

 The `rgpluaclassbrowser.lua ` script requires version 0.56 or higher of _RGP Lua_.
 It also requires the `jwluatagfile.xml` from the zip file.
 Other than that it has no dependencies.
 You may place the two files together anywhere on your hard drive.
-Once you have configured the `.lua` file in RGP Lua, it will be available to run.
+Once you have [configured](/docs/rgp-lua/ the `.lua` file in RGP Lua, it will be available to run.

 ![RGP Lua Class Browser](assets/rgpluaclassbrowser.jpg "RGP Lua Class Browser")